 The last type of download fraud has no advanced tech involved, but only hire human workers to download and install Apps manually.
 It is more expensive than the first two types of fraud.
 However, the crowd workers could conduct some post-install tasks which could not be simulated by bots.
 Such kind of fraud is defined as crowdturfing.

-The fraudster agencies in black marker provide crowdturfing services in App markets, but we could not capture any evidence from the App market server-side logs.
-Because those downloads are generated from real human beings with their own devices, most of the abnormal activities are inside Apps which could not be tracked by App markets.
+The fraudster agencies in the black market provide crowdturfing services in App markets, but we could not capture any evidence from the App market server-side logs.
+Because those downloads are generated from real human beings with their own devices, most of the abnormal activities are inside Apps that could not be tracked by App markets.

 We crawl sixteen crowdturfing websites in China and summarize top categories of Apps targeted by crowdturfing fake downloads along with the popular post-install tasks listing on websites.